sandialabs/sibl/README.md

 | ![geo/doc/gezier/bezier_cover_page.png](geo/doc/bezier/bezier_cover_page.png) | ![geo/doc/bspline_cover_page.png](geo/doc/bspline/bspline_cover_page.png) |
 | 69 pages, 2.8 MB | 88 pages, 823 kB |

 The examples and validations presented in the documents are all created with the *SIBL Geometry Engine*, connecting theory with implementation.
+The *Geometry Engine* is a fundamental part of the Pixel to Mesh and Pixel to Geometry (PTM/PTG) [workflows](geo/doc/unit-test-ptm.md).

 This repository also contains documentation for the [xyfigure](cli/doc/README.md) and [tpav](cli/tests/tpav/README.md) implementations.